ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2019-07-09-TBM-Playbooks.md

 ---
-Recently, the **U.S. General Services Administration** and the **U.S. Department of Education** teamed up to shared lessons learned through the creation of the [Technology Business Management (TBM) Playbook](https://tech.gsa.gov/playbooks/tbm/).
+Recently, the **U.S. General Services Administration** and the **U.S. Department of Education** teamed up to share lessons learned through the creation of the [Technology Business Management (TBM) Playbook](https://tech.gsa.gov/playbooks/tbm/).
 The playbook, which supports progress towards the [TBM Cross-Agency Priority Goal](https://www.performance.gov/CAP/tbm/) was built to assist federal agencies as they start TBM implementation.
 While each agency will tailor its TBM plan to their organization’s current state and desired outcomes, this is a great starting point based on real life experience from some of the Federal Government’s early adopters.

 Each play includes a plan of action or strategy used to move toward a goal or objective.
 The 7 plays in this book will improve your chances of beginning a successful TBM implementation.
 They include:
 1. Identify key players and stakeholders: An effective TBM program consists of business stakeholders, financial analysts, and IT and acquisition professionals.
 Together, this team drives change through collection, analysis, reporting, and informed review of IT data.